pramnora/bat/README.md

 > PAUSE

-3. Use Notepad File menu option to Save the file as being called: hw01.bat
+3. Use Notepad File menu option to Save the file as being called:

+hw01.bat

-4. Go and find the file you saved; and, left double click on it to make it run.
+4. Go and find the file you saved: [hw01.bat]; and, left double click on it to make it run.

+**NOTE**: MS DOS batch file programs are easily identifiable from other programs because it uses a picture icon of 2 cog wheels.

 # Links